ravi18171M/Phase-Locked-Loop_PLL_IC-design_on_Open-Source_Google-Skywater-130nm/README.md

 ===============================================================================

-Day 1 – PLL Theory and Lab setup
+Day 1 – PLL Theory and Lab setup_1.
+Introduction to PLL_Lec 1
-1. Introduction to PLL
-Lec 1

 1. PLL – to mimic multiple range of freq from reference clk wth no or negligible phase or freq noise.
 2. Clk gen :